 Indeed, the Financial Conduct Authority (FCA) maintains that insider dealing is not a victimless crime, and should be treated as fraud.

-According to the legislation which means insider dealing a criminal offence (the Criminal Justice Act 1993), an individual is committing a crime if they use price-sensitive information relating to shares and then deal them on a regulated market or via a broker.
+According to the legislation which makes insider dealing a criminal offence (the Criminal Justice Act 1993), an individual is committing a crime if they use price-sensitive information relating to shares and then deal them on a regulated market or via a broker.

 In practice, this might mean selling shares before the release of business performance reports that seriously impact on the price of those shares or, conversely, buying stock prior to an announcement that sends the price considerably higher.